tracefoundation/UTFC/README.md

 You can find an online version of the application at http://www.trace.org/utfc

-You can a standalone version from: http://www.yalasoo.com/English/docs/yalasoo_en_utfc.html
+You can download a standalone version from: http://www.yalasoo.com/English/docs/yalasoo_en_utfc.html

 ## Contributors